TomeroDev83/odoobackup-tools/README.md

 # odoobackup.sh

-Tool for safely exporting, importing, and neutralizing Odoo backups, including database and filestore.
+Tool for safely exporting and importing Odoo backups, including database and filestore.

 ---